Investing in the rail network: Authorising vehicles and infrastructure (Interoperability)

 Will my project need an interoperability authorisation?

-Interoperability is likely to affect anyone who wants to build new lines or change the existing mainline rail network in the UK, or anyone who wants to place new, renewed or upgraded rolling stock into use on the mainline railway in the UK.
-This could cover infrastructure managers, operators of passenger and freight trains, rolling-stock leasing companies and manufacturers or suppliers of trains.
-If you are planning to do this you will require an ORR Interoperability authorisation before you place the new vehicles or infrastructure into service.
+Interoperability is likely to affect anyone who wants to build new railway lines or change the existing mainline rail network in the UK, or anyone who wants to place new, renewed or upgraded rolling stock into use on the mainline railway in the UK.

-Away from the mainline railway, anyone who is introducing new or substantially altered vehicles or infrastructure into operation must carry out a safety verification process before they place it into service.
+Anyone who is introducing new or substantially altered vehicles or infrastructure into operation on a non mainline railway must carry out a safety verification process before they use it.
 In short, the safe introduction of the new or changed equipment must be verified by an independent competent person.
-More guidance on safety verification is included in our guide to ROGS.